 Root veggies like carrot and parsnip can be fed every now and again, but not often due to their starchiness.

 Remove fresh vegetables and fruits from your cavy’s cage within 24 hours so they get sick from eating spoiled foods.

 Another great addition to your Rex’s diet is fruit.

 Fruits can make a healthy and tasty snack for your guinea pig, especially if you select fruits that are high in vitamin C.

-However, fruits are high in sugar and should not be given to your pet in excessive amounts.
+However, fruits are high in sugar, and excessive consumption of sugary foods may harm your pet.
 A couple of slices twice a week is more than enough for your Rex guinea pig.

 Feeding your Rex guinea pig too many fruits can lead to bladder problems, diarrhea, and other health concerns.

 Some great fruits to include in your cavy’s diet include kiwi, papaya, blueberries, tomato, cucumber, strawberries, and apple (remove the seeds).